Why Pranayama Needs To Be a Part of Your Daily Yoga Self-care Practice

 - When the inhalation is complete, swallow the breath and perform Jalandhara Bandha (a chin lock).

 - Retain the breath inside for as long as you are comfortable.
-In the initial stages, breath retention can be avoided.
+In the initial stages of your pranayama practice you don’t need to include breath retention.

 Add this to the practice when you feel comfortable holding your breath.
 Release the chin lock (Jalandhara Bandha) and exhale.
 Your exhalation through your nostrils should make an ocean wave sound due to your contracting the larynx.
-This is considered one round of ujjayi pranayama.
-There are variations of ujjayi pranayama that also can be incorporated into this practice as well.
+This is one round of ujjayi pranayama.
+There are many variations of ujjayi pranayama.
+These can also be incorporated into your practice as well.

 When to Practice Ujjayi Pranayama?